 8. Don't second-guess yourself but don't rush to finish.

 If an answer jumps out at you, it is probably correct, do not change it.
 However, in the event where you are stuck on a question, take your time.
-Think it through, use other questions to try to help you (BOOTSTRAPPING), move on and return to it later, etc. Do not feel rushed and don't worry that others around you may be finishing.
+Think it through, use other questions to try to help you (bootstrapping), move on and return to it later, etc. Do not feel rushed and don't worry that others around you may be finishing.
 You have more than enough time.
 If you need it, use it.
-According to the "first instinct fallacy," most people remember when they changed a right to a wrong answer, but more times than not, people change the wrong to right ones ones after they've had a chance to think over the item more critically.
+According to the "first instinct fallacy," most people remember when they changed a right to a wrong answer, but more times than not, people change the wrong ones to right ones after they've had a chance to think over the item more critically.

 9. Use the context to help you retrieve.